District Vision Statement

-Does the district advance students by grade levels or subject areas?
+Does Fayetteville-Manlius advance students by grade levels or subject areas?

-Because of the district wide implementation of differentiated instruction – the practice of tailoring instruction to meet students’ needs – the district no longer accelerates students in grades K-7, either in a single academic subject or an entire grade level.
+Because of the district-wide implementation of differentiated instruction – the practice of tailoring instruction to meet the students’ needs – the district does not accelerate students in grades K-7, either in a single academic subject or an entire grade level.

 Options for acceleration begin in eighth grade with high school credit bearing courses.

 Course offerings are outlined in the middle school course brochures.